Notifications

 Actions we're taking

-• Investing $15 million over 3 years to improve the labour market information available to students, employees and employers, this includes regularly reviewing and updating labour market programs to meet the needs of today and adapt to the needs of tomorrow.
+• Investing $12 million over 3 years to improve the labour market information available to students, employees and employers.

 • Developing skills